 Bar Readers’ Course

-The Bar Readers’ Course (BRC) is central to The Western Australian Bar’s commitment to promoting the highest standards of competence and ethical practice by persons choosing to practice as independent barristers.
+The Bar Readers’ Course (BRC) is central to the Western Australian Bar’s commitment to promoting the highest standards of competence and ethical practice by persons choosing to practice as independent barristers.

 The BRC is an integral part of commencing practice at the Bar, and is designed to ensure that members meet the recommended Australian Bar Association (ABA) standards.

-Pursuant to clause 5(1)b of The WA Bar’s Constitution, new members are required to undertake the BRC, subject to any exemption granted by Bar Council.
+Pursuant to clause 5(1)b of the WA Bar’s Constitution, new members are required to undertake the BRC, subject to any exemption granted by Bar Council.

-Further information about the ETAC
+Further information about the ETAC is available here.

 Find A Barrister

-The Western Australian Bar only contains the contact details of those barristers who are members of The WA Bar with current WA or Interstate practising certificates and who have agreed to their details being made available.
+The Western Australian Bar only contains the contact details of those barristers who are members of the WA Bar with current WA or Interstate practising certificates and who have agreed to their details being made available.

 Counsel Type